 Chair: Susan Mathews

 The Finance Committee meets monthly to review financial statements and other financial issues.
 Annually, the Finance Committee proposes a budget for the coming year and presents it to the Board of Trustees and to the Congregation for approval.

 Growing and Ensuring the Future

-The mission of the Membership Committee to grow the congregation through improvements in our welcoming atmosphere, including more contact with visitors, lobby appearance, website design, and advertising.
+The mission of the Membership Committee to grow the congregation through improvements in our welcoming atmosphere, including more contact with visitors, lobby appearance, communications, and marketing.
 They design and nurture clearer processes and steps to foster the transitions from being a new visitor to a repeat visitor to a member to an engaged member.

 Chair: Thomas Ervin